hongminh54/BeatHeritage/README.md

 Try the model [here](https://colab.research.google.com/github/OliBomby/Mapperatorinator/blob/main/colab/mapperatorinator_inference.ipynb).
 Check out a video showcase [here](https://youtu.be/FEr7t1L2EoA).

-Mapperatorinator is multi-model framework that uses spectrogram inputs to generate fully featured osu! beatmaps for all gamemodes.
+Mapperatorinator is multi-model framework that uses spectrogram inputs to generate fully featured osu! beatmaps for all gamemodes and [assist modding beatmaps](#maimod-the-ai-driven-modding-tool).
 The goal of this project is to automatically generate rankable quality osu! beatmaps from any song with a high degree of customizability.

 This project is built upon [osuT5](https://github.com/gyataro/osuT5) and [osu-diffusion](https://github.com/OliBomby/osu-diffusion).
 In developing this, I spent about 2500 hours of GPU compute across 142 runs on my 4060 Ti and rented 4090 instances on vast.ai.